Posted October 18, 2020

-The exhaust system in your vehicle is probably one of those things you don’t think about – or even notice – until something goes wrong.
+Your vehicle’s exhaust system is most likely one of those things you don’t think about – or even notice – until something goes wrong.

-Your vehicle’s exhaust system is made up of a catalytic converter, exhaust manifold, muffler and pipes – all designed to move the waste from your engine out of the vehicle.
+The exhaust system is made up of your vehicle’s catalytic converter, exhaust manifold, muffler, and pipes – all designed to move the waste from your engine out of the vehicle.
 Each component in the system has a specific job and is designed to safely rid dangerous chemicals and fumes from your engine:

 Exhaust Manifold – This component connects to the engine and begins the flow of exhaust through the pipes and system components.

 Catalytic Converter – Exhaust is, in simplest terms, pollution.
 The catalytic converter burns off and removes up to 90 percent of the toxins in your engine’s exhaust.

 Muffler – The muffler and resonator address engine sound.
 Most work to reduce the noise to keep your car running as quietly as possible.

 Pipes – Once it has journeyed through the above components, exhaust travels through remaining pipes to exit the vehicle.
 This process also cools the fumes.